-Winter months from December to February are cold.
+Winter: Winter months from December to February are cold.
 December is rainy with slush, and temperatures are around -2 °C and 0 °C. January and February are among the coldest months of the year.
 While temperatures are around -5 °C on average, they can drop to -10 °C and below.

-In March, there may still be snow on the ground, and average temperatures are slightly below 0 °C. Daily highs exceed 0 °C regularly.
+Spring: In March, there may still be snow on the ground, and average temperatures are slightly below 0 °C. Daily highs exceed 0 °C regularly.
 In April, temperatures may rise to about 10 °C during daytime.
 In May, temperatures may peak to 20 °C, while average temperatures are slightly above 10 °C.

-Summer months are the best time to travel to Klaipeda.
+Summer: Summer months are the best time to travel to Klaipeda.
 Temperatures are about 16-18 °C on average, but daily highs may even rise to 30 °C.

-In September, the weather starts to cool down and daily highs drop to below 20 °C. Fall is the rainiest time of the year in Klaipeda.
+Fall: In September, the weather starts to cool down and daily highs drop to below 20 °C. Fall is the rainiest time of the year in Klaipeda.
 In October and November, temperatures drop to about 0 °C.

-Text: Ville Ryynänen, photos: Ville Ryynänen, Tuomas Hauhia & Pixabay
+Photos: Ville Ryynänen, Tuomas Hauhia & Pixabay